QCrypt/website-2021/content/accepted-papers.md

 ## List and Download of Accepted Posters
 (in order of submission)

-Download a tar-archive of
+Download a zip-archive of
-{{< button-link label="all posters" url="https://surfdrive.surf.nl/files/index.php/s/Th73fW9mrU3YRv8/download" icon="tar" >}} available so far.
+{{< button-link label="all posters" url="https://surfdrive.surf.nl/files/index.php/s/MuRNUx7dWxnDoqk/download" icon="tar" >}} available so far.

 {{< posters-accepted >}}
 {{< /posters-accepted >}}